nprapps/dailygraphics/README.md

 The new locator map template is designed to simplify creating basic locator maps with D3, TopoJSON and [Natural Earth](http://www.naturalearthdata.com) data.
 It will not create production-ready maps, but it will quickly generate a code-based starting point for a map project.

+_(Note: The code in the example is tailored for a map centered on Nepal.
+You'll want to edit the configuration, JavaScript and LESS accordingly.)_

 To generate the necessary TopoJSON file, you will need to install the [mapturner](https://github.com/nprapps/mapturner) library, if you don't already have it.
 (We've only recently added it to the dailygraphics requirements.txt file.)

 ```